Glaucoma: 11 Most Common Causes

 1. Open-angle glaucoma

 Because the fluid cannot drain as rapidly as it should, pressure builds up.
-Experts in glaucoma are still attempting to figure out what causes this, although genetics and age are both major risk factors.
+Experts in the field are still attempting to figure out what causes this, although genetics and age are both major risk factors.

 2. Angle-closure glaucoma